BarkleyREI/brei-sass-boilerplate/README.md

 Place layout based SCSS files here.
 A layout should only be positioning or context specific styles for a very specific situation.

-### Modules
+### Organisms

-Modules are multi-use components of the site that can appear one or more times.
+Organisms are multi-use components of the site that can appear one or more times.

-### Partials
+### Molecules

-Partials are smaller multi-use components that often are smaller pieces of modules, and are generally not found by themselves.
+Molecules are smaller multi-use components that often are smaller pieces of organisms, and are generally not found by themselves.

-### Print
+### Templates

-Print styles.
-Print styles are important.
-Do not forget to write print styles.
+Template specific styles.